cynthia-rempel/guacamole-compose/README.md

 haproxy sni requires uniq certs for each backend so you'll need separate certs for guacamole and keycloak

-## TODO: figure out how to script adding the client

 ## Create the guacadmin user in keycloak

 ```